Frequently Asked Questions

-First of all, on the first Saturday of the month we are responding to our Lord’s request to make reparation for all of the sins committed against the Immaculate Heart of Mary, His Mother and ours, by practicing the First Saturday Devotions.
+First of all, on the first Saturday of the month we are responding to Our Lord’s request to make reparation for all of the sins committed against the Immaculate Heart of Mary, His Mother and ours, by practicing the First Saturday Devotions.
 This is based on the approved Apparitions of Our Lady of Fatima.
-The devotions include confession, rosary, fifteen minutes of meditation on any one or all mysteries of the rosary in a spirit of reparation, and most importantly receiving Holy Communion in a spirit of reparation.
+The devotions include Confession, Holy Rosary, fifteen minutes of meditation on any one or all mysteries of the Rosary in a spirit of reparation, and most importantly receiving Holy Communion in a spirit of reparation.
 As Marian Catechists we honor Our Lady in this special way.
 The day also offers Marian Catechists the opportunity to pray and worship together.
-In addition, a social time after Mass gives us an opportunity to meet with each other and share news and views on how we can help spread the Good News in our locale.
+In addition, if it is possible to have some social time after Mass, it gives an opportunity to meet with each other and share news and views on how we can help spread the Good News in our locale.
 The meeting could include a speaker, or viewing a video of a conference given by our founder, Father John Hardon.
 Saturdays are usually busy days for those with families so a brief social time together may be sufficient.
 The length of the meeting is determined by the schedules of local catechists.
-Advertising the First Saturday Devotions in local church bulletins is not only a way to catechize but also a way to draw people to the Marian Catechist Apostolate by inviting them to the coffee social afterwards.
-Needless to say, others should be edified by the kindness, joy and enthusiasm found at the Marian Catechists meetings.
+Also, it is not mandatory for Consecrated Marian Catechists to attend First Saturday Devotions, attendance is completely optional.
+Finally, advertising the First Saturday Devotions in local church bulletins is not only a way to catechize but also a way to draw people to the Marian Catechist Apostolate.
+Needless to say, others should be edified by the kindness, joy and enthusiasm found at First Saturday gatherings.

 When can I make my Consecration?
 What if I can’t make it to La Crosse for the celebration?